I believe everyone goes into an acquisition hopeful.

 In this episode, I’ll show you how to protect yourself from what could be an acquisition nightmare or one that isn’t profitable for years.

-- Who has had several acquisitions already and your team has a “we’ve got this” attitude, you’re going to love knowing how to avoid the bad surprises that often happen to the “we’ve got this” banks.
+- Has had several acquisitions already and your team has a “we’ve got this” attitude, you’re going to love knowing how to avoid the disagreeable surprises that often happen to the “we’ve got this” banks.

-- If on the other hand, you’re rather new to acquisitions, but you still know there is a ton to learn, you’ll love knowing there is a predictable success system—one where our clients have had successful acquisitions 100% of the time.
+- Is somewhat new to acquisitions, but you still know there is a ton to learn, you’ll love knowing there is a predictable success system—one where our clients have had successful acquisitions 100% of the time.
 By successful, we mean they meet or exceed their profit expectations.

-- If on the other hand, you have either not gone down the acquisition path yet or, worse yet, you already are one of the banks reeled for years after an acquisition, you’re going to LOVE this because you can learn that having a successful acquisition is far more than dealing with legal and logistical things—it’s about revenue, people and hanging on to and getting the best customers.
+- Has either not gone down the acquisition path yet or, worse yet, you already are one of the banks reeled for years after an acquisition, you’re going to LOVE this because you can learn that having a successful acquisition is far more than dealing with legal and logistical things—it’s about revenue, people and hanging on to and getting the best customers.

-I’m now going to give you several steps to help you with you acquisition preparedness to take away the potential for the heart ache of an acquisition gone badly.
+Here are five steps to help you with your acquisition preparedness to take away the potential for the heartache of an acquisition gone badly.

-Step 1: Decide if you really want to do an acquisition at all.
-Most acquisitions are done for the wrong reasons.
+Decide if you want to do an acquisition at all.
+Most acquisitions are made for the wrong reasons.
 If you need more in deposits or want to grow loans and your organic growth machine isn’t working, you may want to rethink an acquisition as it may simply compound the problem.
 If your people couldn’t master these strategies and skills before an acquisition, having more people who don’t have the right system and skills can make things worse.

-Step 5: Don’t over pay.
+Don’t overpay.
 Please, use an outside valuation company that does NOT have a vested interest in acquisitions.
-In a frothy market, people do crazy things and I’ve seen reputable CPA firms say, “you have to pay that much or you’ll lose it” to a bank that, had they purchased, nothing and nobody could have saved them.
+In a frothy market, people do crazy things, and I’ve seen reputable CPA firms say, “you have to pay that much, or you’ll lose it” to a bank that, had they purchased, nothing and nobody could have saved them.

 A good acquisition happens long before offers are considered—it is about having a franchise system in place and working so that they can quickly fold into a predictable success machine.